Lutheran Humanists and Greek Antiquity

 Book Synopsis Lutheran Humanists and Greek Antiquity by : Asaph Ben-Tov

 Download or read book Lutheran Humanists and Greek Antiquity written by Asaph Ben-Tov and published by BRILL.
 This book was released on 2009-11-30 with total page 248 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: This book probes attitudes towards Greek antiquity by Lutheran humanists, posited in their sixteenth century context within the framework of Protestant universal history, pedagogical concerns, and the newly made acquaintance with Byzantine texts and post-Byzantine Greeks.
+Book excerpt: The textual monuments of Greco-Roman antiquity, as is well known, were a staple of Europe’s educated classes since the Renaissance.
+That the Reformation ushered in a new understanding of human fate and history is equally a commonplace of modern scholarship.
+The present study probes attitudes towards Greek antiquity by of a group of Lutheran humanists.
+Concentrating on Philipp Melanchthon, several of his colleagues and students, and a broader Melanchthonian milieu, a Lutheran understanding of Pagan and Christian Greek antiquity is traced in its sixteenth century context, positing it within the framework of Protestant universal history, pedagogical concerns, and the newly made acquaintance with Byzantine texts and post-Byzantine Greeks – demonstrating the need to historicize Antiquity itself in Renaissance studies and beyond.

 Lutheran Humanists and Greek Antiquity Related Books